pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_04_database_repositories.md

     collection.delete_many({})
 ```

 As you can see these functions are very similar to the ones that we defined for Postgres.
-The `mg_is_responsive` function is tasked with monitoring the MondoDB container and return True when this latter is ready.
+The `mg_is_responsive` function is tasked with monitoring the MongoDB container and return True when this latter is ready.
 The specific way to do this is different from the one employed for PostgreSQL, as these are solutions tailored to the specific technology.
 The `mg_client` function is similar to the `pg_engine` developed for PostgreSQL, and the same happens for `mg_database_empty`, `mg_data`, and `mg_database`.
 While the SQLAlchemy package works through a session, PyMongo library creates a client and uses it directly, but the overall structure is the same.

-SInce we are importing the PyMongo library, remember to add `pymongo` to the `requirements/prod.txt` file and run `pip` again.
+Since we are importing the PyMongo library, remember to add `pymongo` to the `requirements/prod.txt` file and run `pip` again.
 We need to change the `tests/repository/conftest.py` to add the configuration of the MongoDB container.
 Unfortunately, due to a limitation of the `pytest-docker` package it is impossible to define multiple versions of `docker_compose_file`, so we need to add the MongoDB configuration alongside the PostgreSQL one.
 The `docker_setup` fixture becomes

 ``` python
 @pytest.fixture(scope='session')